Cyrax321/C-Maps/README.md

 ## Why Choose C Maps? 🤔
 - It's simple, clean, and responsive.
-- It’s a great way to learn how to use Leaflet.js.
+- Learn to use Leaflet.js.
 - Perfect for exploring or creating personalized maps.

 ---